-On November 29th, 2023, Border Crossings will be participating in the Global Reading of The Gaza Monologues, a poignant collection of testimonies written by young Gazans with Ashtar Theatre in 2010, following the first war on the Gaza Strip.
+On November 29th, 2023, Border Crossings participated in the Global Reading of The Gaza Monologues, a poignant collection of testimonies written by young Gazans with Ashtar Theatre in 2010, following the first war on the Gaza Strip.
 Unfortunately, these monologues remain relevant today, providing a voice to the courageous Gazans and shedding light on their experiences of horror, hope, and resilience.
-Border Crossings is honoured to collaborate once again with ASHTAR Theatre, having previously co-produced impactful works such as THIS FLESH IS MINE in 2014 and WHEN NOBODY RETURNS in 2016.
+Border Crossings was honoured to collaborate once again with ASHTAR Theatre, having previously co-produced impactful works such as THIS FLESH IS MINE in 2014 and WHEN NOBODY RETURNS in 2016.

-Thirty-one talented performers, many of whom have previously collaborated with Border Crossings, including on our projects in Palestine, will help bring these words to life once more.
+Thirty-one talented performers, many of whom have previously collaborated with Border Crossings, including on our projects in Palestine, brought these words to life once more.

 Reading the monologues: Andrew French, Arnie Hewitt, Christine Hope, David Furlong, Ery Nzaramba, Gerrard McArthur, Gordon MacLellan, Ian Reddington, Joshua Welch, Kellie-Gwen Morgan, Kelly Hunter, Laima Vanaga, Lanna Joffrey, Liz White, Lora Krasteva, Lorna Rees, Lucy Dunkerley, Mediah Ahmed, Michael Walling, Natasha Haward, Nick Moss, Ramzi DeHani, Ross Hatt, Sangita Lakhanpal, Sandra O’Malley, Stephanie Street, Tim Hudson, Tobi King Bakare, Tony Guilfoyle, Vivienne Rochester, Vlad Gurdis.